 - 2. Use the arrow keys to select the "Exit" Settings.
-Once in the "Exit" settings, Scroll down to select "Load Optimized Default Settings" and press the <Enter>key.
+Once in the "Exit" settings, Scroll down to select "Load Optimized Default Settings" and press the <Enter> key.
 Select "OK" to confirm the selection.
 Press the <Enter> key to load the default settings for the BIOS. - 3.
 Use the arrow keys to select the "Main" section in BIOS. - 4.
 Scroll down to "SATA Controller Mode" and press the <Enter> key to select "Enhanced" - 5.
 Scroll down to "SATA RAID Enabled" and press <Enter>.
 Then, select "Enabled." - 6.
-Scroll down to the item: "ICH RAID Code Base."
-Select "Intel" and press <Enter> - 7.
-Press <F10> to save the changes and exit the BIOS. - 8.
-Once you've exited the BIOS Utility, the system will re-boot. - 9.
+Go to "Exit."
+Select "Exit Saving Changes" from the "Exit" menu.
+Press the <Enter> key to save the changes and exit the BIOS. - 7.
+Once you've exited the BIOS Utility, the system will re-boot. - 8.
 During the system boot-up, press the <Ctrl> and <l> keys simultaneously to run the Intel RAID Configuration Utility when prompted by the following message: Press <Ctrl> <l> for the Intel RAID Configuration Utility.

-(Note: The Intel RAID Configuration Utility is only available for systems with two or more drives installed.
+(\Note: The Intel RAID Configuration Utility is only available for systems with two or more drives installed.
 The Intel RAID Utility screen will not display in systems with one drive installed.)